Biden breaks down after emotional meeting with priest who gave last rites to son

 Mr Biden’s great-great-great grandfather Edward Blewitt sold 27,000 bricks to the cathedral in 1827, which helped buy tickets for himself and his family to sail to America decades later in 1851.

-After his arrival at the airport, the president then travelled to the Knock shrine where he was greeted by cheering crowds who lined the streets outside.
+After his arrival at the airport, the president first travelled to the Knock shrine where he was greeted by cheering crowds who lined the streets outside.

 The president touched the apparition wall as part of his tour before Fr Gibbons accompanied him into the Apparition Chapel for some moments of quiet reflection.